 Diver watches that are used for saturation diving usually come built with a gas release or escape valve to prevent pressure building up in the case from blowing the crystal off.
 This build-up of pressure is created as helium seeps into the watch in helium enriched environments (helium is used as part of the breathing gas mixture for saturation diving).

 Besides the gas release valve, other diver watches feature a gasket that prevents helium from seeping into the case at all.
-You will be able to see these features in watches that are rated to be water resistant from 300m to 1000m.
+You will be able to see these features in watches that are rated to be water-resistant from 300m to 1000m.

-Dive Watch Style
+Dive Watch Styles

 It is important that a diver watch looks good on your wrist!
 Let’s face it, many out there probably do not even touch the water – and considering how much some of those luxury dive watches cost, this is not surprising!
 However, you can bet that their owners are proudly showing them off to other people – who can blame them!